 Slave Mooks: Mamelukes and Janissaries, according to History.
 The Black Guard in the El Cid campaign.

-Smug Snake: In the third Attila the Hun mission, you fight against the ruler of Constantinople, whose voiceovers all have a sneering, condescending tone.
+In the third Attila the Hun scenario, you fight against the ruler of Constantinople, whose voiceovers all have a sneering, condescending tone.
 Destroying the right buildings will push him into a Villainous Breakdown.

 The Starscream: Henry the Lion tries to betray Barbarossa twice.
 He stops later, though, and is telling the player about Barbarossa's story.